-Appropriation of earnings to legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
+Appropriation of earnings to the legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
 The legal reserve may be used to offset deficits.
 If the Company has no deficit and the legal reserve has exceeded 25% of the Company's paid-in capital, the excess may be transferred to capital or distributed in cash.

-The appropriations of earnings for 2021 and 2020, which were approved in the shareholders' meetings on May 24, 2022, and July 22, 2021, respectively, were as follows:
+The appropriations of earnings and dividends per share for 2022 and 2021, which were proposed and resovled in the shareholders' meeting on May 24, 2023 and 2022, respectively, were as follows: